YESSIE-88/RAVENS_ULTIMATE_BOT/README.md

 Run the command: npm i discord.js

 Run the command: npm i dotenv

+Run the command: npm i moment-timezone

 Enter your own discord token in the .env file